 - Don’t use the drippings to baste it.

 This method works, and it will help you reduce sodium in your ham.

 3. Apply Sweet Glazes When You Are Almost Done Cooking

-Another thing that can help you reduce the sodium in ham is adding sweet glazes when you are almost ending the cooking.
+Another thing that can help you reduce the sodium in ham is adding sweet glazes near the end of cooking.
 But why add sweet glazes, and not any other thing?
-Well, the ingredients in the glazes namely maple syrup, honey, cider vinegar, and the sugar have a neutralizing effect on ham’s saltiness.
+The glazes, namely maple syrup, honey, cider vinegar, and sugar, have a neutralizing effect on ham’s saltiness.

 There is one thing that you need to know about sweet glazes.
 Adding a lot of it might introduce another problem of too much sugar.
 You should, therefore, be sure of the most appropriate amounts to add.
 Also, check the ingredients well, and ensure that what you are using is right.
 Otherwise, it works and will help reduce the saltiness in ham.